Q-bran/Q-bran/README.md

-- 👋 Hi, I’m @Q-bran
+- 👋 Hi, I’m Bianca Popescu :)
-- 🌱 I’m currently learning Linux and Java
+- 🌱 I’m currently learning Python and SQL
 - 💞️ I’m looking to collaborate on any project
 - 😄 Pronouns: She/Her